civictechsweden/g0vse/README.md

 # g0vse

+> 👋🏼 I'm hearing from various people and organisations using the project and its data to build exciting things but I'm sure there are many more who do without telling me.
+And that's OK, it's open data and open source so there's little obligation to do it.
+>
+> 💌 But consider writing me a message and please send some feedback so that this project can continue and become even better for everyone else. 😊

 ![Logo of the g0vse project](./g0vse.png)

 g0vse is a project aiming to make the information available on the Swedish government's website ([regeringen.se](https://www.regeringen.se)) more accessible.